tw93/Pake/README_EN.md

 </kbd>
 <br/><br/>

-**Pake provides a command line tool that makes it quicker and easier to customize the packages you need with one click, as detailed in [documentation](./bin/README_EN.md).**
+**Pake provides a command line tool that makes it quicker and easier to customize the packages you need, as detailed in [documentation](./bin/README_EN.md).**

 ```bash
 // Install with npm